 Which is the lowest level of learning?

 Knowledge represents the lowest level of learning outcomes in the cognitive domain.
+This may interest you : How to write teaching statement.
 Verbs: organize, define, duplicate, label, list, memorize, name, order, recognize, relate, remember, repeat, reproduce state.

 What are the 6 levels of learning?
 There are six levels of cognitive learning according to the revised version of Bloom’s taxonomy.
 Each level is conceptually different.
 The six levels are remembering, understanding, applying, analyzing, evaluating, and creating.